D-Star-AI/dsRAG/dsrag/dsparse/README.md

 This is actually cheaper than many commercially available PDF parsing services.
 Unstructured, for example, costs $10 per 1000 pages.

 What about latency and throughput?
 Since each page is processed independently, this is a highly parallelizable problem.
 The main limiting factor then is the rate limits imposed by the VLM provider.
 The current rate limit for `gemini-1.5-pro-002` is 1000 requests per minute.
-Since dsParse uses one request per page, and processing a single page takes less than a minute, that means the limit is 1000 pages per minute.
+Since dsParse uses one request per page, that means the limit is 1000 pages per minute.
 Processing a single page takes around 15-20 seconds, so that's the minimum latency for processing a document.

 Semantic sectioning uses a much cheaper model, and it also uses far fewer output tokens, so it ends up being far cheaper than the file parsing step.